Issue: Overtime pay improperly denied

 Contact Lieff Cabraser

-Current and former HP employees who perform hardware or software installation, maintenance, or support work that wish to submit a complaint, report their work experiences, or learn more about the lawsuit should use the form below to contact an employment lawyer at Lieff Cabraser.
+Current and former MFLCs who worked for MHN or any other company that wish to submit a complaint, report their work experiences, or learn more about this lawsuit and their legal rights should use the form below to contact an employee rights lawyer at Lieff Cabraser.
+Alternatively, you can call Lieff Cabraser employment attorney Phong-Chau Nguyen toll-free at 1 800-541-7358.
+We will review your claim confidentially, for free, and without any obligation.